In 1789 trouble was brewing.

-King Louis XVI ruled with absolute power from Versailles and over a very unequal society.
+Louis XVI ruled over a very unequal society from Versailles.

-Bad harvests that year led to the prices of bread and other basic necessities skyrocketing.
+Bad harvests led the price of bread and other necessities to skyrocket.

-France had a parliament of sorts, the Estates General, which was only really called upon when the king wanted to raise taxes.
+France had a parliament of sorts, the Estates General, which was only called upon when the king needed to raise taxes.

-Instead of focusing on taxes, the third-estate proclaimed itself a National Assembly, drafted a Constitution, ratified a Declaration of Human Rights and forced the nobility to renounce its privileges.
+Instead of focusing on taxes, however, the third estate proclaimed itself a National Assembly, drafted a Constitution, ratified a Declaration of Human Rights and striped the nobility of its privileges.

-8,000 women marched to Versailles and brought Louis XVI and Marie Antoinette to Paris.
+8,000 angry women marched to Versailles and forcefully brought Louis XVI and Marie Antoinette back to Paris.

-Some traces of that history are still visible today.
+Some traces of this violent past are still visible today.